aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 ### Step 2: Testing binary transformation by simulating ingestion from a LoRaWAN device

-Please use an MQTT Test Client to ingest a following payload to the topic `lorawanbinary`:
+Please use an MQTT Test Client to invoke the AWS IoT Rule  `samplebinarytransform_TransformLoRaWANBinaryPayload_sample_device` by publishing the payload below to the MQTT topic `$aws/rules/samplebinarytransform_TransformLoRaWANBinaryPayloadFor_sample_device`.
+The payload is structured in a same way it will be ingested by AWS IoT Core for LoRaWAN:

 ```json
 {